 Harvard Graduate School of Education

-H810F Children's Literature - Served as a teaching fellow for Children's Literature in the Spring semester of the 2015-2016 academic year and in the Fall semester of the 2016-2017 academic year.
+H810F Children's Literature - Served as a teaching fellow for Children's Literature in the Spring semester of the 2015-2016 academic year, the Fall semester of the 2016-2017 academic year, and the Fall semester of the 2017-2018 academic year.
 Assisted with grading, led class discussions, and responded to student questions.

 Library Juice Academy

-Designed online professional development courses entitled Introduction to Accessibility and Universal Design in Libraries and Introduction to Scholarly Communications (forthcoming, May 2017).
+Designed online professional development courses entitled User Experience Research and Design, Web Accessibility: Techniques for Design and Testing, Introduction to Design Thinking, Introduction to Accessibility and Universal Design in Libraries and Introduction to Scholarly Communications.
 In the course of this work, I gained experience with a number of instruction techniques and activities, including:

 “Going Mobile,” April 2012, NEASIS&T Going Mobile: Library Websites, Services, and Apps on Mobile Devices, Boston, MA.